BBC head says broadcaster must reform or die

 Police have also launched a major inquiry into Savile's crimes and victims' allegations of a high-profile paedophile ring.
 Detectives said they had arrested their third suspect on Sunday, a man in his 70s from Cambridgeshire in central England.

-Funded by an annual license fee levied on all TV viewers, the BBC has long been resented by its commercial rivals, who argue it has an unfair advantage and distorts the market.
+Funded by an annual licence fee levied on all TV viewers, the BBC has long been resented by its commercial rivals, who argue it has an unfair advantage and distorts the market.

 He said that "one or two newspapers, Mr. Murdoch's papers" would love to see the BBC lose its national status, "but I think the great British public doesn't want to see that happen".